MaxCodeXTC/lisilinhart.github.io/posts/waapi-introduction.md

 ```

 #### Updating the sliders thumb color with CSS variables
 Since I wanted the thumb to update to the planet color once the slider changed, I also defined a `—planet-color` variable on the thumb.
-Once an updated happened I set this variable via Javascript.
+Once an updated happened I set this variable to the matching color via Javascript.

 ```javascript
 range.style.setProperty(`--planet-color`, planetColors[index]);